Twitter Loves Angela Merkel Trolling Donald Trump By Sharing Photo Of Herself Staring Trump Down At G7 Summit

 — Josh Jordan (@NumbersMuncher) June 9, 2018

-Trump himself posted a series of Twitter messages as he departed the G7 conference in Canada, on his way to Singapore where he was scheduled to meet North Korean dictator Kim Jon Un on Monday.
+Trump himself posted a series of Twitter messages as he departed the G7 conference in Canada, on his way to Singapore where he was scheduled to meet North Korean dictator Kim Jong Un on Monday.
 In addition to deriding Trudeau in the tweets, he also accused the other countries of “Trade Abuse.”
-In other Twitter posting, Trump said that the U.S. would “look at” imposing tariffs on imported automobiles.
+In another Twitter posting, Trump said that the U.S. would “look at” imposing tariffs on imported automobiles.

 Merkel responded to Trump’s tweets as well, calling them “sobering and depressing, ” according to the French Press Agency.